-The judge shall make a notation of such appointment and all appearances of appointed counsel upon the court's docket.
+The judge, upon filing such order for appointment, shall note all appearances of appointed counsel upon the record.
 If at the time of appointment of counsel the indigent felony defendant and appointed counsel have not had a reasonable opportunity to consult concerning the prosecution, the judge shall continue the arraignment, trial, or other next stage of the felony proceedings for a reasonable period of time to allow for such consultation.

 Defendant's right to desire to have counsel appointed was violated.
 State v.
 Sondag, 214 Neb.
 659, 335 N.W.2d 306 (1983).